The Serengeti at the Great Migration

 Before our tent was a vast plain, at the end of which was a mountain that loomed abruptly from the surrounding flatness.
-What arrested my attention, was the necklace of red around its neck—it seemed to be moving.
-When I asked a nightguard about it, he told me fires were common this time of year.
+What arrested my attention was a necklace of red around its middle that it seemed to be moving.
+When I asked the Kenyan night guard about it, he told me fires were common this time of year.
 No, no one was trying to put it out, it was natural and needed for life to thrive—he replied in beautiful accents—the wildlife would move on before it, and the earth would renew again.
 It was the way.

 It was the furthest thing I could see on the horizon, and I wondered automatically how long it would take me to get there on foot.
-The thought reminded me of young Willa and her walking stick, and made me laugh, and I folded my arms behind my head and leaned back, letting the song of the Serengeti fill my ears.
+The thought reminded me of young Willa with her walking stick and bag of quarters, and it made me laugh, and I folded my arms behind my head and leaned back, letting the song of the Serengeti fill my ears.

 where anything could happen.